Call center agents play a pivotal role in a customer’s overall experience of a business or organization.

 Verifying accounts is crucial today, especially in relation to banking or anything finance-related.
 Agents must take steps to ensure callers are who they say they are, to avoid fraudulent activities.
 The following should be in call center quality scorecard templates:

-- Did the agent request the necessary details to confirm the caller’s identity, such as their account number / reference, their credit card number, the amount of prior bills or recent purchases they may have made, and more?
+- Did the agent request the necessary details to confirm the caller’s identity, such as their account number/reference, their credit card number, the number of prior bills or recent purchases they may have made, and more?

 - Was the agent able to get into the caller’s account using said details and confirm all necessary information?

 - If the agent’s suspicions were raised, did they follow proper procedure?

 The way in which agents speak to callers, the tone they use and their problem-solving skills should all be considered for call center quality scorecard templates: